If you are considering launching your own business in South Carolina, it is necessary to consider knowing everything about Sales tax.

 Tax rate by counties

-In this way, you can find out the sales tax rate by counties.
+In the next data table, you can find the sales tax rate by county.

 |Abbeville County||8 %|